-When I was working with my coach Linda Anderson, how to overcome fear was a common topic of discussion.
-My initial procrastination and reluctance to submit work when I first started writing was all a by product of my fear.
+When I was working with my coach, how to overcome fear was a common topic of discussion.

-I could not get my head around why I was so afraid of submitting this particular piece of work.
+I couldn’t get my head around why I was so afraid of submitting this particular piece of work.
 Fear had skewed my sense of reality.
-At the time I was already submitting pitches to editors.
-In essence, I was already putting myself out there, facing my fear of rejection head on.
-So why should a similar task bother me so much?
+At the time, I was already submitting pitches to editors.
+In essence, I was already putting myself out there, facing my fear of rejection head on so why should a similar task bother me so much?

-Finally I realised I had put it off long enough.
-Thankfully through coaching the one thing I have learned is that ulitimately my fear of NOT doing something overrides the fear of not trying at all.
+Finally I realized I had put it off long enough.
+Thankfully through coaching the one thing I have learned is that ultimately my fear of NOT doing something overrides the fear of not trying at all.
 Frustration with myself in the end lead me to taking the step.

 Can you relate to this scenario?